 When operating a chemical plant, the periodic shutdown of units becomes necessary, either due to planned maintenance, or due to failures that must be corrected.
 To decouple the effect of these temporary shutdowns, buffer tanks are employed, such that production is continued using the accumulated inventory, or accumulated until unit reactivation, without compromising the overall processing rate.
+The same principle is applied to maintaining a constant production rate in periodic batch/semi-continuous processes (Karimi and Reklaitis, 1983).
+Managing the inventory of these units during operation becomes then paramount for maximizing the processing rate of the plant during these events.
+The problem of inventory management face to disturbances is also relevant for supply chain management (Schwartz and Rivera, 2010).

 The installation of buffer tanks is especially important around critical units that operate normally at full capacity, since unnecessary shutdown of these units leads to irrecoverable losses that could otherwise be avoided with proper planning.
 The unit that limits the overall processing capacity of a plant is known as the process bottleneck.
-In terms of maximizing production, a good idea is therefore to set the production rate of the plant close to this bottleneck.
+In terms of maximizing production, a good idea is therefore to set the production rate of the plant close to this bottleneck (Downs and Skogestad, 2011).
 The valve that sets the overall production rate of a plant is known as the throughput manipulator (TPM), and the control of the inventories must be defined as a function of this TPM.
 For a consistent inventory control layer, the input-output pairs should radiate from the chosen TPM, being in the direction of the flow for downstream units, and opposite to the flow direction for upstream units (Price et al., 1994).
 This rule is sufficient for processes with units arranged in series, which are the focus of this work.